alperkay/fx_converter/README.md

 ## Notes for further development considerations:

 - Drew ui inspiration from Google, DuckDuckGo and TransferWise FX converters.
 (Google also doesn't deal with large numbers.
 TransferWise doesn't inform user for errors coming from the server).
+- Mobile first approach in terms of design.
 - There's no visual feedback that user has to scroll horizontally for the added currencies.
 - Proper rounding of decimals is missing.
 - This app doesn't deal with proper displaying of large numbers since Javascript's Number primitive has limitations.
 This can be solved with custom functionality.